jkboyce/jprime/historical/README.md

 When Johannes Waldmann started looking at long prime patterns in 1998, I became interested and started adapting my pattern-finding software to be as efficient as possible at the task.

-`jdeep.c` was the initial result, and it continued to evolve rapidly through subsequent versions.
-Eventually `jdeep` became `jprime` so in terms of code lineage this represents v1 of `jprime`.
+`jdeep.c` was the initial result, and it continued to evolve rapidly.
+Eventually `jdeep` became `jprime` so in terms of code lineage this represents version 1 of `jprime`.

 ## Longest prime siteswaps paper (1999)